basicem/medica-api/README.md

 npm install
 ```

+The app runs on a specific port, which you need to configure in your `.env` file ( frontent app runs on 3000):

+- **Port**: `3001`

+### Configuration

 You should have PostgreSQL installed on your system.
 If not, you can download it from the [official PostgreSQL website](https://www.postgresql.org/download/).

-### Configuration

 To configure the PostgreSQL database connection, you need to set the following environment variables: